 9) Office politics counts.
 In order to get ahead, you’ve got to play the game by building as many company allies as possible.
 I don’t know many people who like to sell themselves internally to their colleagues and bosses.
 People think that all it takes is good work to get recognized, paid, and promoted.
 This is absolutely false!
 You must sell yourself internally as much as you sell yourself externally.
 Once you have someone with significant power on your side, your entire career gets that much easier.
 Online, you can write great content, but you might very well never get on the map if someone bigger doesn’t recognize your work and give you a nod.
 After the lift, it’s what you do with it that matters.

 10) Invest in yourself.
 Your greatest money making asset is you.
 Don’t cheap out on education or consulting.
 Education is worth more than any material thing you can buy.
 My studies in college and grad school taught me how to market, negotiate, communicate, analyze investments, and influence.
-Working with consultants who are experts in their fields have allowed me to save a ton on taxes, optimizes my investments, and now offer consulting advice through FSOS to the public starting in September.
+Working with financial advisors who are experts in their fields have allowed me to save a ton on taxes, optimizes my investments, and let me focus on what I really want to do.
 It’s hard to recognize value when you can’t touch it.
 However, I promise you that knowledge and education is worth more than everything else.

 PLEASE ALIGN YOUR BELIEFS WITH REALITY